-Supplemental (Rewrite) Examinations Process:
+Supplemental (Rewrite) Examinations Process - Single-Term Course(s):

-- The supplemental (rewrite) examination is written at a date and time prescribed by the Canadian College of Funeral Service. - The student is required to pay a supplemental (rewrite) examination fee before the examination date. - A student who fails (grade below 70%) the supplemental (rewrite) term examination may be dismissed from the program for the remainder of the academic year.
-In the event of dismissal, the student will have an opportunity to repeat the program in the following or subsequent years
+- The supplemental (rewrite) examination is written at a date and time prescribed by the Canadian College of Funeral Service. - The student is required to pay a supplemental (rewrite) examination fee for each one prior to the examination date. - A student who fails the single-term supplemental (rewrite) term examination, with a grade below seventy percent (70%), must repeat the course.